-4 Grading
+5 Grading

-4.1 Milestone - 10%
+5.1 Milestone I -5% (Nov 7)

-Set up a meeting with a TA for anytime by the milestone due date.
-You should demonstrate that your implementation can establish and close connections, properly following the TCP state diagram, under ideal conditions.
+Set up a meeting with your mentor TA for anytime by the milestone due date.
+You should demonstrate that your implementation can establish connections, properly following the TCP state diagram under ideal conditions.
+Note that connection teardown is not yet required for Milestone I.